flemesre/PHYS-449-final-project/Documentations/data.md

 https://stackoverflow.com/questions/53084637/how-do-you-open-npy-files?fbclid=IwAR0JfRhrgDDfHVfu4WFdl434iwSmeXFZ6dBadcA0xqBmAvvp5vSe-SMxKAo

+# Getting the initial density

+Maybe `f['rho']` represents the initial density of the voxel occupied by that particle?

+The code provides a way to map the 1D index of the particles to the 3D coords

+`i, j, k = np.unravel_index`, then `np.column_stack((i, j, k))` in line 97

+Similarly the code has a way to map the 1D densities into a 3D density field?

+`d.reshape(self.shape_sim, self.shape_sim, self.shape_sim)` in line 481

+## Problems

+The above assumes the initial positions of the particles = 256^3 grid, perfectly?

+Since the subboxes are supposed to center at each particle?

+But there won't be any structure formation? (ignoring non uniform initial velocity)

+Unless the difference from being a perfect grid/initial nonuniformity is small?

 # Data processing

 - Note that "the training set inputs were rescaled to have 0 mean and standard deviation 1"